fifth-postulate/4_rules_simple_design/docs/presentation.md

 ## Global Day of Code Retreat

+* We answered why, we answered how, now answer when and where.
 * If you are interested?
 * Global day of code retreat
 * **November 17, 2018**